 Under the FDCPA, among other things, it's against the law for a debt collector to:

 When you incur a debt, you typically have a contractual obligation to repay it.
-Even if the debt collector breaks the law when trying to collect from you, you're still responsible for paying the debt (unless it is time-barred or invalid for some other reason).
+Even if the debt collector breaks the law when trying to collect from you, you're still responsible for paying the debt—unless it's time-barred or invalid for some other reason.

-However, there are several things that you can do to improve your situation when a collector violates the FDCPA.
+But you might have some options for improving your situation when a collector violates the FDCPA.

-If you win the suit, the judge can require the collector to compensate you for any actual damages you suffered and award statutory damages of up to $1,000 (even if you can't prove that you suffered actual damages), plus attorney's fees and costs.
+If you win the suit, the judge can require the collector to compensate you for any actual damages you suffered and award statutory damages of up to $1,000 (even if you can't prove that you suffered actual damages), plus attorneys' fees and costs.
 The court might also order the debt collector to stop engaging in certain collection activities.
-(Learn more about FDCPA violation remedies.)

-You can use the violation as leverage to settle the debt.
 Debt collectors don't like FDCPA lawsuits.
 Lawsuits are expensive to defend and often result in a judgment against the debt collector.
-For this reason, you may be able to convince the collector that it would be more cost effective to reduce (or eliminate) your debt, rather than to defend its actions in court.
+For this reason, you might be able to convince the collector that it would be more cost-effective to reduce or eliminate your debt rather than to defend its actions in court.